A Road Trip Through Iceland’s Filming Locations

 Iceland Locations That Appeared in Black Mirror

-Sci-fi show Black Mirror, known for its scathing social commentary and sometimes disturbing content, shot episode “Crocodile” here in Iceland, in 2017.
+The sci-fi show Black Mirror, known for its scathing social commentary and sometimes disturbing content, shot the episode “Crocodile” here in Iceland, in 2017.
 In the episode, an insurance agent is diving into peoples’ memories in order to investigate traffic incidents.
-Throughout the episode, you can see various top spots in Reykjavik, including Reykjavík's City Pond Tjorni and Harpa Concert and Conference Hall.
+Throughout the episode, you can see various top spots in Reykjavik, including Reykjavík's City Pond Tjornin and Harpa Concert and Conference Hall.

 Iceland Locations That Appeared in Sense8

 Similarly, Netflix’s popular sci-fi drama show Sense8 shows a few shots from around and near Reykjavik.
 In 2015, the show filmed scenes at Keflavik International Airport (and a character even rents a car there!), Reykjavik University, Power Line Road, Reykjavik Docks and Harpa Concert Hall.